typsoon/Lost-in-The-Maze/Rules.md

 The active player is the player who is currently taking their turn.

 The layout of the maze will not be revealed to the players from the start.
-They have to create the map of it by moving their minions.
-The files of the maze have $3$ variants of visibility
+Instead, they must create its map by moving their minions.
+The maze files contain three variants of visibility.
 <!-- check the grammar above -->
+* Segments discovered but not within the sight of any player-controlled minion will be marked as _revealed_.

 * Segments of maze which have not yet been revealed are covered in _fog of war_.

-* Segments that have been discovered but are not seen by any of the minions active player controls will be marked as _revealed_

-* Segments that are seen by any of the minions active player controls will be marked as _visible_.
+* Segments seen by any minion under the control of an active player will be marked as _visible_.

 Fog of war dissapears whenever a file covered in it moves into the field of view of a minion active player controls.
 The file is then marked as _revealed_.
 <!-- TODO: write when does the fog of war disappear -->